It occurred to me that I should maintain a list of my current (more-so past) projects so I don’t lose track of anything.

-- Now powered by WordPress rather than the junky custom solution I had in the background.
+- Finished as powered by WordPress rather than the junky custom solution I had in the background.

 - In 2006, I left a Moleskine notebook in a hostel in Killarney and asked the world to fill it up.
 In 2009, I retrieved the notebook and created a website from its contents.

 Is Portland Rainy